 Students' Rights under FERPA

-FERPA gives students four basic rights with respect to their education record:
+FERPA gives students five basic rights with respect to their education record:

 - The right to control disclosure of their education record